fangel/RelAlg.js/README.md

 ## Usage

 Right now I'm in the process of heavily altering everything.
-So yeah, you can't really use it at it's current version right now.

-The plan is to have a webapp as well as a Node.js REPL interface.
+So there is no web-app yet.
+But there is a rudimentary REPL-style command line interface.

 All the available functions takes input like this `Operation[arguments](Relation)`.
 Binary operations are preformed using `Relation1 Operation Relation2`.